pei-evelyn/bork-frens/README.md

 - User can view list of conversations - Front End.
 - User can view conversation with other user - Back End.
 - User can view conversation with other user - Front End.
-- User can view list of connection requests - Back End. :raised_hand:
+- User can view list of connection requests - Back End. 🐾
-- User can view list of connection requests - Front End. :raised_hand:
+- User can view list of connection requests - Front End. 🐾
-- User can accept or deny connection request - Back End. :raised_hand:
+- User can accept or deny connection request - Back End. 🐾
-- User can accept or deny connection request - Front End. :raised_hand:
+- User can accept or deny connection request - Front End. 🐾
-- User can view other user's profile - Back End. :raised_hand:
+- User can view other user's profile - Back End. 🐾
-- User can view other user's profile - Front End. :raised_hand:
+- User can view other user's profile - Front End. 🐾
-- User can request connection to other user - Back End. :raised_hand:
+- User can request connection to other user - Back End. 🐾
-- User can request connection to other user - Front End. :raised_hand:
+- User can request connection to other user - Front End. 🐾
-- User can see map (static) and number of nearby users - Back End. :raised_hand:
+- User can see map (static) and number of nearby users - Back End. 🐾
-- User can see map (static) and number of nearby users - Front End. :raised_hand:
+- User can see map (static) and number of nearby users - Front End. 🐾
 - User can see list of nearby users - Back End.
 - User can see list of nearby users - Front End.
 - User can navigate with side navigation menu - Front End.
-- User can navigate with navigation back button - Front End. :raised_hand:
+- User can navigate with navigation back button - Front End. 🐾

 ### Stretch Features
 - User can update account settings - Back End.